Massachusetts Executive Office of Energy and Environmental Affairs

-The Massachusetts Executive Office of Energy and Environmental Affairs (EOEEA) is a Cabinet level agency under the Governor of Massachusetts.
+The Massachusetts Executive Office of Energy and Environmental Affairs (EOEEA) is a Cabinet-level agency under the Governor of Massachusetts.
 EOEEA is responsible for promoting efficient energy use throughout the Commonwealth while protecting and preserving Massachusetts' natural environment.

 The agency is under the supervision and control of the Secretary of Energy and Environmental Affairs, who is appointed by the Governor.

-Leadership
+Organization

-The current Secretary of Energy and Environmental Affairs is Kathleen Theoharides, who was appointed by Governor Charlie Baker.
+As of 2023, the Secretary of Energy and Environmental Affairs is Rebecca Tepper, who was appointed by Governor Maura Healey.
 Former Secretaries have included Rick Sullivan and Ian Bowles.

-Constituent departments

 The office is composed of several constituent departments, which are responsible for the administration of the office's work.
 Each department is headed by a director, who is appointed by the governor.